Get exclusive member benefits & effect social change. Join Today

 Most achalasia treatments involve your LES.
 Several types of treatment can either temporarily reduce your symptoms or permanently alter the function of the valve.

-To treat achalasia more permanently, your doctors can either dilate the sphincter or alter it.
-Dilation typically involves inserting a balloon into your esophagus and inflating it.
+As a first-line therapy, your doctors can either dilate the sphincter or alter it.
+Pneumatic dilation typically involves inserting a balloon into your esophagus and inflating it.
 This stretches out the sphincter and helps your esophagus function better.
 However, sometimes dilation tears the sphincter.
 If this happens, you may need additional surgery to repair it.

 The outlook for this condition varies.
 Your symptoms might be mild, or they may be severe.
 Treatment can be highly successful.
 Multiple treatments are sometimes necessary.

-Surgery may be necessary if a dilation procedure doesn’t work the first time.
-Usually, the chance of success decreases with each successive dilation.
+Surgery may be recommended if a dilation procedure doesn’t work the first time.
+Usually, the chance of success decreases with each dilation.
 Therefore, your doctor will probably seek alternatives if several dilations are unsuccessful.

 Written by: Seth Stoltzfus and Elizabeth Boskey, PhD